xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 * `--ref_seq_file`: Reference sequence FASTA.
 Should contain a single nucleotide sequence in FASTA format.

 * `--output`: Output directory.
-The output file will be TSV format and named like `window_*.py`, with the suffix after `window_` indicating the characteristics of the file (e.g., with/without subsitutions, mean/count, or filtered).
+The output file will be TSV format and named like `window_*.py`, with the suffix after `window_` indicating the characteristics of the file (e.g., with/without substitutions, mean/count, or filtered).
 The library metadata is also output in `data_info.tsv`.

 * `--dsb_pos`: Position on reference sequence immediately upstream of DSB site (i.e., the DSB is between 1-based position `DSB_POS` and `DSB_POS + 1`.).